 4 – Create an online portfolio of work with sample or client projects

-As a graphic designer, your portfolio is the most important part of your online presence.
+As a graphic designer, your portfolio is the most important part of your online presence, not only in the design industry but also for prospective employers or clients.

-Most clients or employers will judge you on your portfolio.
+Most clients or employers will judge you on your graphic design portfolio.
 This is where you can showcase the different types of design you can do, and how well you can do it.

-Initially, you will either need to use online briefs or fictitious projects to create work, or offer to do work from friends and family for free.
+Initially, you will either need to use online briefs or fictitious projects to create work to create an impressive portfolio or offer to do work from friends and family for free.

-Once you have a few projects that showcase your skills and quality of delivery, you will have a much better chance at clients hiring you.
+Once you have a few projects that showcase your skills and quality of delivery, from logo design to digital design, and design elements to print publications, you will have a much better chance of clients hiring you.

 5 – Create your online presence and profiles